On the surface, Chandos Green may just seem like any other university graduate.

 “The sale of these will be used to invest in more products and into different campaigns that are run independently from #IFightFor but also the personal brand to help develop my career.”

-You can follow Chandos’ inspirational Instagram and wonderful journey here.
+You can follow Chandos’ inspirational journey on his Instagram.